The resources described below can help to locate death notices and obituaries.

 Kuryer Polski Indexing Project, 1900-1935, compiled by Karen Wolniakowski Duffy; hosted by the Polish Genealogical Society of America.

-(Note: As of December 2015, the PSGA's Kuryer Polski Index online search is unavailable.
-In its absence, please contact reference librarians in the Frank P. Zeidler Humanities Room, who can search a partial index with many entries from 1900-1930.)
+(Note: As of December 2015, the PSGA's Kuryer Polski Index online search site is available only to PGSA members.
+Please consider joining if this resource is of high interest to you.
+For others, you may contact reference librarians in the Frank P. Zeidler Humanities Room, who can search a partial index with many entries from 1900-1930.)

 Indexes death notices and other genealogically relevant notices and announcements that appeared in from 1900-1935 in the Milwaukee-based Kuryer Polski, the first American Polish-language daily newspaper.
 The Kuryer Polski (microfilm) is located at the Periodical Service Desk.